Emergence of $^4$H $J^\pi=1^-$ resonance in contact theories: Theory and numerical methods

 \subsection{Resonating Group Method}

-For neutron-projectile momenta much smaller than any excitation scale of the triton, $k\ll k_{d-n}$, the description of n-$^3$H scattering with a halo EFT~\cite{Hammer:2022lhx}~becomes appropriate.
-The resonating-group expansion of the four-body wave function resembles the accompanying transition from nuclear (``microscopic'') degrees of freedom to a fundamental trimer ($^3$H) and an atom (neutron) field.
-Halo EFTs must account for exchange effects between particles within their elemental fields, \eg, the Pauli repulsion between the projectile neutron and one of the neutrons inside the triton, via renormalization constraints, \ie, through the introduction of, possibly redundant, (n-$^3$H)-interaction vertices.
-The so-called resonating-group method expands the wave function in a double product of fragment-internal ($\phi$) and relative ($\chi$) states:
+For neutron momenta much smaller than any excitation scale of the triton, $k\ll K_{d-n}$, one expects contributions to the scattering event from distortions of projectile and target to be negligible.
+The resonating-group idea (pedagogical:~\cite{wildermuth1977unified}, original:~\cite{Wheeler:1937zz}) realizes this expectation with the lowest order of its expansion of the wave function of the four-body problem.
+In general, this expansion is in an overcomplete basis of products of fragment-internal ($\phi$) and relative ($\chi$) states:

-With a properly chosen interaction, this method is formally identical to a halo EFT.
-The compound fields of the halo EFTs are identified with cluster states $\phi^j$ of a given partition $\alpha_j$ of the $A$ nucleons, and the effective vertices of the EFT are expressed in a set of integral kernels.
-Deriving the latter is tantamount to matching the halo EFT with a microscopic, few-body description, and we achieve this matching analytically.

-In short, we utilize the technique with the same boundary conditions as in the FY approach~\eref{eq:FYe_a} but find solutions to the four-body Schr\"odinger equation in a subspace in which only variations of the relative function between the triton-core $\psi_t$ and the neutron are admitted.
-Therefore (see~\cite{wildermuth1977unified}~for a pedagogical exposition), the four-body problem reduces to a two-body for the relative motion between the triton and neutron.
-With a Gaussian expansion of the core, the Gaussian regulated EFT potentials translate analytically into an effective core-atom interaction with a local and a non-local, energy-dependent component which fully accounts for the identity and associated permutation properties of the neutron projectile and its core copy:
+The cluster states $\phi^j$ resemble partitions ($\alpha_j$) of the $A$ nucleons into bound states which appear at the energies of interest.
+We employ the same boundary conditions as in the FY approach~\eref{eq:FYe_a} but we look for solutions of the four-body Schr\"odinger equation in a subspace in which only variations of the relative function are admitted.
+Thereby, the four-body problem reduces to an effective one-body problem for the relative motion between the triton and neutron.
+In the notation of \eref{eq:rgm_wfkt}, a single partition, $\alpha=\lbrace(\text{triton, neutron})\rbrace$ comprising two fragments $\phi_1^1=\psi_t$ and $\phi_2^1=\psi_n=1$ is used.
+With a Gaussian expansion of the extended three-body core $\psi_t$, the Gaussian regulated EFT potentials translate analytically into an effective core-atom interaction with local and non-local, energy-dependent components.
+This effective potential takes the permutation properties of the neutron projectile and its core copy fully into account: